-ofAmountDate on which the alpaid asralpaid asspecial resolutionadvances,was passed in general meeting as required under first provisoto Section 188 Nii V ering Date(s) of or approval nsactions by the Board ortunity for May 11 2018 Justification for entering into such contracts or arrangements or transactions Sale of Non-API To capitalize the opportunity for May 11, Pumps, components, Pumps, components, Non-API Pumps.
-Pumps, components, Non-API Pumps. spares, parts thereof (the "Product") including packaging of the Product.
-To avail technical services/designs and carry out modification and manufacturing of Product as per API Norms and use of Norms and Use Norms Norms and Use Norms Norm Salient terms of the contracts or arrangements or transactions including the value, if any Sale of Non-API Pumps, components, spares, parts thereof (the "Product") including packaging of the Product.
-To avail technical services/designs and carry out modification and manufacturing of Product as per API Norms and use of hold and backaging Duration of the contracts / arrangements/ transactions - Nature of contracts/ arrangements/ transactions Manufacturing and Technology Licence Agreement Name(s) of the related party and nature of relationship Kirloskar Ebara Pumps Limited (KEPL)
+ofAmountDate on which thealpaid asspecial resolutionadvances,was passed inif anygeneral meetingas required underfirst provisoto Section 188 Nil V Date(s) of approval by the Board for May 11 2018 Justification for entering into such contracts or arrangements or transactions Sale of Non-API To capitalize the opportunity for May 11, Pumps, components, Non-API Pumps.
+Parts thereof spares, parts thereof (the "Product") including packaging of the Product.
+To avail technical services/designs and carry out modification and manufacturing of Product as per API Norms and use of Norms and Use Norms and Use of Norms and Use of Norms and Use of Norms and Salient terms of the contracts or arrangements or transactions including the value, if any Sale of Non-API Pumps, components, Pumps, components, spares, parts thereof (the "Product") including packaging of the Product.
+To avail technical services/designs and carry out modification and manufacturing of Product as per API Norms and use of Intellactual Property Duration of the contracts / arrangements/ transactions 1 Nature of contracts/ arrangements/ transactions Manufacturing and Technology Licence Agreement Name(s) of the related party and nature of relationship Kirloskar Ebara Pumps Limited (KEPL)